Why You Should Deep-Clean Your Mattress: Dust Mites, Mould Spores & Allergies

 Bacteria

 Sweat, body oils, and dead skin create a rich food source for bacteria.
-Studies have found that used mattresses harbour a diverse bacterial population, including Staphylococcus and other species that can cause skin infections, particularly if you have broken skin, eczema, or surgical wounds.
+Used mattresses harbour a diverse bacterial population, including species that can cause skin infections — particularly if you have broken skin, eczema, or surgical wounds.

 Allergens